A celebration of Kolo Toure: Likeable, hilarious, and also very, very good

-Kolo Touré played for Arsenal, Manchester City, Liverpool and Celtic yet you almost certainly like him.
+Kolo Toure played for Arsenal, Manchester City, Liverpool and Celtic during his career yet you almost certainly like him.
 Or at least don’t hate him.
-That’s quite the achievement.
+That’s a pretty impressive achievement.

 The idea of a universally-liked footballer seems far-fetched in these days of hyper-partisanship, but a handful do exist.

 Juan Mata and Peter Crouch instantly spring to mind as players you’d have to be a special kind of bastard to hate – and a quick straw poll of friends suggests Kolo Abib Toure falls into that same category.

 This, after all, is a man who claimed to have had a dog for seven years that he has never even touched.
 A man that inadvertently revealed a love for Whitney Houston when asked to name the favourite terrace song about him – which he then went on to sing, complete with the actions.
 You know the one.

 This is a man that Liverpool fans loved even after he made a mistake, just because of the way he reacted.
 A man that gave away a truly ridiculous penalty in extra time of a League Cup tie against Middlesbrough yet somehow left fans with a positive memory of his contribution that night after rifling home the most emphatic of penalties in the shootout.